J-Lee12/CS396ArtificialLife/README.md

 Much like how we did in the brain, once we deepcopy the parent, we have access to the data that creates the body.
 To randomly modify body, I replaced the first link of the body (the one farthest away from the viewer) with another random link to see if that would help create a lower fitness.

-Below is an example of a non evolved vs evolved
+Below is an example of a non evolved vs evolved As can be shown the first block is taller and slightly wider than the block in the first image.

 <img src="/images/notevolved.png" width="500" height="500">
 <img src="/images/evolved.png" width="500" height="500">